Leica TL vs Canon T6

 Review summary: Leica TL vs Canon T6

 So what is the bottom line?
 Is there a clear favorite between the Leica TL and the Canon T6?
+Which camera is better?
 The listing below highlights the relative strengths of the two models.

 Arguments in favor of the Leica TL: